OVERVIEW

 what i learned

-The first redesign gave us clarity and structure.
-But when the product pivoted to AI, I had to let go of what was working and listen again to the users, the tech, and the business.
+The first redesign gave us structure.
+It worked.
+Then the product pivoted to AI, and I had to let go of decisions I had already validated and start listening again to the users, the technology, and the business.
+That was hard, but it was the right call.

-After months of building, testing, and refining… what I’m proudest of is the three cards.
-That simplification turned the dashboard from a maze into a mentor.
+After months of building, testing, and refining, the thing I am most proud of is the three-card layout.
+That simplification turned the dashboard from a confusing menu of options into something that actually guides people.

 what i'd do differently

-I wish we had introduced the new experience with a stronger emotional hook, like a story-driven walkthrough, not just UI updates.
-Trust grows through tone as much as structure.
+• Introduce the new experience with a stronger emotional hook, a story-driven walkthrough instead of just updated UI.
+Trust grows through tone as much as through structure.

 closing thought